zchen15/plasmid/README.md

 ```

 ## Usage
-The `demos/` directory contains example jupyter notebooks that display some of functionality provided by `Plasmid`.
+The `notebooks/` directory contains example jupyter notebooks that display some of functionality provided by `Plasmid`.

+[genbank_editing.ipynb](https://zchen15.github.io/pages/misc/genbank_editing.html) shows how the `plasmid` module can be used to view genbank records, search for genes, and add new gene annotations.

+[primer_design.ipynb](https://zchen15.github.io/pages/misc/primer_design.html) shows how the `designer` module can be used to generate primers for extension PCR, gibson assembly, and golden gate assembly.

+[clustering.ipynb](https://zchen15.github.io/pages/misc/clustering.html) shows how the `aligner` and `cluster` modules can be used to align NGS reads, perform sequence clustering, multi-alignment, and database searches.

 More detailed documentation will be provided later.

-Here is an example [demo](https://zchen15.github.io/pages/misc/plasmid.html) notebook showing manipulation of genbank files and primer design via genetic optimization.

 ## Issues
 If you experience any issues with the code, please post them on the issues section along with the log file.
 I will monitor this periodically and try to fix issues as they arise.